scottdware/junos-slax-vpn/README.md

 # junos-vpn #

-This is a simple [1]SLAX script that when run, will display the current, active IPSec VPN tunnels on the device.
+This is a simple SLAX script that when run, will display the current, active IPSec VPN tunnels on the device.

 ## Usage ##